COMPLEX TORT LITIGATION

 - Takata Airbags: As reported in the New York Times and Reuters, our discovery efforts in Mincey v.
 Takata furthered the U.S. Department of Justice investigations into Takata Corporation and its subsequent recall efforts of Takata airbags – one of the largest recalls in U.S. history.

 We respect the courage and strength of our clients to come forward and pursue litigation.
-We pursue our clients’ claims aggressively, if need be, all the way to a jury trial and through the appeal.
-Through all steps of the litigation process, we work with our clients and keep their interests and goals central to our focus and strategy.
+We pursue their claims aggressively, if need be, all the way to a jury trial and through appeal.
+Through every step of the litigation process, we keep our clients’ interests and goals central to our focus and strategy.

 Complex tort claims often require intensive investigation to determine the way in which a product, substance, professional or other individual caused harm, injury, or death.
 Such investigation is particularly important to uncover negligent, fraudulent, or deceptive conduct taken to conceal harmful products, substances, or other abuses.
 During these investigations, we work closely with subject matter experts, and/or medical professionals who are focused on accident, crime scene, and forensic analysis, to present the most compelling case to the court.